MapServer/MapServer/src/mapscript/python/README.rst

 =====================================

 :Author: MapServer Team
-:Last Updated: 2021-01-29
+:Last Updated: 2024-03-29

 Introduction
 ------------

-The Python mapscript module provides users an interface to `MapServer <http://mapserver.org>`_ classes on any platform, and has been tested on Python versions 2.7 and 3.5+.
+The Python mapscript module provides users an interface to `MapServer <http://mapserver.org>`_ classes on any platform, and has been tested on Python 3.8+.

 The Python mapscript module is created using `SWIG <http://www.swig.org.>`_ the the Simplified Wrapper and Interface Generator.
 This is used to create MapServer bindings in